codefellows/seattle-python-401d17/class-16/README.md

 #### Describe and Define

-- Push vs. pull communication.
-- Difference between traditional Web Request Response Cycle and Web Sockets approach.
+- What is Serverless.
+- How Serverless compares to traditional deployment approaches.
+- Pros and Cons of Serverless Computing.
+- Explain how `Serverless` is not really server-less.

 #### Execute

-- Build a chat server with FastAPI that uses Web Sockets to enable real time communication between separate applications.
+- Deploy a Serverless function to the cloud.
+- Allow users to interact with Serverless function.